MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/StoreOperationsAssistClienteling/Team.md

 ---
 title: Team in StoreOperationsAssistClienteling - Common Data Model | Microsoft Docs
 description: Collection of system users that routinely collaborate.
-Teams can be used to simplify record sharing and provide team members with common access to organization data when team members belong to different Business Units - Team in StoreOperationsAssistClienteling.
+Teams can be used to simplify record sharing and provide team members with common access to organization data when team members belong to different Business Units.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: deonhe